 What you should know about smart smoke detectors

 For the most part, smart smoke alarms tend to work almost identically.
 The device installs on the ceiling or high on the wall (typically replacing an old-school smoke alarm in the same location), either using batteries or in-wall power.
 Most of the smart smoke alarms we evaluated are available in either format and cost the same.
 When shopping, pay close attention so you don’t end up with the wrong type.

 If you’re upgrading a hardwired model, it’s important that you replace all the detectors in the chain with the same make and model.
 One of the reasons for hardwiring a smoke detector is that if one detects a dangerous condition, it can trigger all the others to go off.
 But there’s no guarantee that feature will work if you have a mix of devices from different manufacturers wired together.

 Smoke and CO: Your home needs to warn against the danger of carbon monoxide as well as smoke.
-Some detectors will do both, so you don't need to deploy--and monitor the batteries in--more than one device.
-Note that, as discussed above, smart batteries and smart listeners do not actually detect smoke or CO directly, so you’ll need to ensure the actual alarms in your house do support types of detection if you decide to go that route.
+Some detectors will do both, so you don’t need to deploy–and monitor the batteries in–more than one device.

 Detector sensitivity and accuracy: It’s very difficult to scientifically test how well a smoke/CO detector does its primary job without actually burning your house down.
 That said, simulating smoky conditions can reveal a little about how sensitive a detector is.
 As well, you can consider the general consensus about the underlying technology in a smoke detector.
 The Nest Protect, for example, uses a photoelectric split-spectrum sensor that is considered superior to the ionization sensor used in many older devices and which is more prone to false alarms.